-1 Year 2 year 3Year X 1 Year 2 year 3Year X
+1 Year 2 year 3Year X

-Title of Service/Policy being assessed: Surveillance Camera Policy Assessment Date: 10 th January 2023 Is the service/policy aimed at a specific group of users?
+Title of Service/Policy being assessed: Surveillance Camera Policy Assessment Date: 21 st May 2024 Is the service/policy aimed at a specific group of users?
 No

-STAGE 2 - FULL ASSESSMENT & IMPROVEMENT PLAN MUST be completed if any negative issues have been identified at stage 1
+STAGE 2 - FULL ASSESSMENT & IMPROVEMENT PLAN

+MUST be completed if any negative issues have been identified at stage 1
-gative issues have been

-Protected What adverse What changes or actions Lead Time-scale
+Protected What adverse gative issues have been What changes or actions Lead Time-scale

-Characteristic (negative) do you recommend to

-impacts were improve the service to

-identified in eradicate or minimise the

-Stage 1 and negative impacts on the

-which groups specific groups identified?
+Characteristic (negative) impacts were identified in Stage 1 and which groups do you recommend to improve the service to eradicate or minimise the negative impacts on the specific groups identified?
+Bead Time-scale

 were affected?

 Men Younger People (17-25) and Children

 Older People (50+) Race or Ethnicity

 Learning Disability

 Hearing Impairment

 Visual Impairment

 Physical Disability

 Mental Health Need

 Gay/Lesbian/Bisexual Transgender

 Faith Groups (please specify)

 Marriage & Civil Partnership

 Pregnancy & Maternity

 Carers

 Other Group (please specify)

 Applies to ALL Groups

-How will actions ar nd proposals b 9
+How will actions ar nd proposals be Δ

-monitored to ensu
+monitored to ensur

+Which Committee

-Which Committee will you report
+wiii you report · · ·

-(i.e. -
+(i.e. Covernesses

 Divisional DQEC / Governance

-Meeting).
+Meeting). a via a

-Who will be responsible for monitoring
+Who will be respon isible for monit oring

 these actions?
-5

-I